rust-hosted-langs/book/booksrc/chapter-interp-tagged-ptrs.md

 the type id in it, or we could even just use trait objects directly!

 A dynamically typed language will manage many pointers that must be type identified at runtime.
-Carrying around an extra word per pointer is expensive.
+Carrying around an extra word per pointer is expensive, space-wise.

-## Type identifiers in pointers
+## Tagged pointers

 Many runtimes implement [tagged pointers](1) to avoid the space overhead, while partially improving the time overhead of the header type-id lookup.